vzovko/KubePi/Raspbian/README.md

 Shared storage will be a NFS share on a Synology NAS.

 Write Raspian Lite image to SD cards.
-Refer to the Raspberry Pi documentation [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+[Refer to the Raspberry Pi documentation](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 Place an emtpy file named `ssh` on SD boot partition to enable SSH on boot.